Getting them greens in

 Throw them in a mixer

 Adding greens to your smoothie is maybe the simplest way eat more vegetables.
 Maybe you´re not a hard-core green-smoothie lover, but simply adding a handful of spinach does the trick.
-Take a look at our smoothie recipes, we got tons of yummy inspiration.

 Boost your brekkie

 Lots of breakfast dishes are seriously better with some greens.
 Don´t agree?
 Let’s give you some examples: avocado toast, scrambled eggs with spinach and tomatoes, sandwich with crème cheese topped with carrots and so much more.
 There is no limit!

 Many of us usually have salad or veggies on our dinner plate, but start eating what we find the tastiest first.
 Which often means that the veggies are eaten lastly and most likely to be left over too.
 Why not serve your veggies as a starter?
 That way you make sure to have eaten them before you get too full AND you end up having a two-course dinner, win win!

 Have you ever tried kale chips?
 Easy peasy to prepare and so yummy.
 And best of all; way healthier than potato chips and that way you get some kale into your system too.

 Ok, we are true snack lovers, as you know, and would never in our wildest dreams suggest celery instead of chocolate.
 Nevertheless, cutting up some veggies (and fruits) and bring along to work, school or just have them in your handbag, available when hunger kicks in, is a great way to add some extra greens into your diet and help you when hunger strikes.